Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec2}, we describe out formulation of the enhance Neville algorithm.
+In Sec.~\ref{sec2}, we describe our formulation of the enhanced Neville algorithm.
 The idea behind our formulation is discussed in Sec.~\ref{sec2A}, while a comparison to the Neville algorithm is presented in Sec.~\ref{sec2B}.
 We find universal formulas which allow access to the subleading terms for high $n$, in Sec.~\ref{sec2C}.
-The performance of the algorithm is compared to other established methods in Sec.~\ref{sec3B}.
-Numerical examples are discussed in Sec.~\ref{sec3}, and conclusions are reserved for Sec.~\ref{sec4}.
+The performance of the algorithm is compared to other established methods in Sec.~\ref{sec3}.
+Numerical examples are discussed in Sec.~\ref{sec4}, generalizations of the algorithm are discussed in Sec.~\ref{sec5}, and conclusions are reserved for Sec.~\ref{sec6}.
 Appendix~\ref{appa} lists some higher-order coefficients for the subleading asymptotic behavior of the input series, and Appendix~\ref{appb} gives numerical values for hydrogen Bethe logarithms obtained using our method.